nagyist/foto/README.md

 # The FOTO toolbox

-FOTO (Fourier Transform Textural Ordination) method as described by Proisy et al. 2007 / Barbier et al. 2011 / Ploton et al. 2012.
+FOTO (Fourier Transform Textural Ordination) method as used in [Couteron et al. 2005](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2005.01097.x/abstract;jsessionid=359DD0662C272A59AF94FAEF3F213156.f02t04), [Proisy et al. 2007](http://linkinghub.elsevier.com/retrieve/pii/S0034425707000430), [Barbier et al. 2010](http://doi.wiley.com/10.1111/j.1466-8238.2009.00493.x) and [Ploton et al. 2012](http://www.esajournals.org/doi/abs/10.1890/11-1606.1).
 The FOTO method uses a principal component analysis (PCA) on radially averaged 2D fourier spectra to characterize (greyscale) image texture.

+Although the techique as presented in these papers is applied on a canopy level, the principle works as well on a smaller scale (at a higher resolution).
+A proof of concept using a UAV over a grassland can be found in [one of my blog posts](http://www.khufkens.com/2013/08/29/uav-vegetation-monitoring/).

 Code is provided for MATLAB and R, an Octave version is planned.

 ## Installation

 clone the project to your home computer using

 	git clone https://khufkens@bitbucket.org/khufkens/foto.git

+alternatively, download the project using [this link](https://bitbucket.org/khufkens/foto/get/master.zip).

 Add the path of the project on your home computer to the MATLAB PATH.